Obtain protection orders against family members who have committed acts of violence against you or your loved ones

 Domestic violence can devastate a family, impacting the victim of the violence as well as those close to him or her.
-California law imposes both criminal and civil liability for domestic violence, and its domestic violence statutes protect both same-sex and opposite-sex couples.
-Allegations of domestic violence are taken very seriously.
+We take allegations of domestic violence very seriously.

 If you are married, divorced, separated, co-habitating, dating, or have a child with someone who has abused you or threatened to abuse you, you may apply for a protection order against that person.
 A person who experiences domestic violence or abuse and is related within a second degree of affinity (a mother or mother-in-law, grandchild or grandchild-in-law, etc.) to the person abusing him or her may also apply for a protection order.
 Protection orders can be issued in family law, civil, or criminal court.